json-e/json-e/docs/src/operators.md

 ## `$match`

 The `$match` operator is not dissimilar to pattern matching operators.
-It gets an object, in which every key is a string expression(s) to evaluate to `true` or `false` based on the context.
+It gets an object, in which every key is a string expression evaluating to `true` or `false` based on the context.
 Keys are evaluated in lexical order, and the result is an array containing values corresponding to keys that evaluated to `true`.
 If there are no matches, the result is an empty array.